gideondk/Raiku/README.md

 ## Status
 The client should be stable enough for day to day usage, but should still be treated as beta software.

-The next milestone releases of 0.8.0 will focus on the addition of CRDT and Map Reduce functionality, while trying to minimise API changes as good as possible.
+The next milestone releases of 0.8.0 will focus on the addition of CRDT and Map Reduce functionality, while trying to minimise API changes.

+Because the actual client hasn't been updated in a quite long time, not all new Riak functionality is covered.
+This will be re-added soon.

 **Currently available in the client:**